Treeaceae/ENV405_final_assignment/README.md

 This repository contains the following documents:

-1)Shiny_meta-analysis_1 folder
+1)Shiny_meta-analysis_1\
-Contains the `ui.R` and `server.R` files, which form the core code of the Shiny app.
+folder Contains the `ui.R` and `server.R` files, which form the core code of the Shiny app.

-2)Meta-analysis.qmd
+2)Meta-analysis.qmd\
 This Quarto document outlines the design concepts, methods, and includes an example results analysis.

-3)Fig1.png and Fig2.png
+3)Fig1.png and Fig2.png\
 These two figures are referenced in `Meta-analysis.qmd`.

+4)Data_generate.R\
+This file generates binary and continuous data for the purpose of demonstrating the App's functionality and verifying the computational logic.

-4)binary_data.csv and continuous_data.csv
+4)binary_data.csv and continuous_data.csv\
-Sample datasets generated in `Meta-analysis.qmd`.
+Sample datasets generated in `Data_generate.R`.